 To enable this feature, open the preferred Focus mode and go to Add schedule or Automation.
 Tap on Smart Activation.

-Bonus Tip: Automate Focus Modes Using Shortcuts App
+16. Automate Focus Modes Using Shortcuts App

 You may further automate the Focus modes by using the Apple Shortcuts app to create triggers.
 Open the Shortcuts app and tap on the Automation tab followed by Create personal automation.